-Consumers took the old holiday favorite to heart this past month and stayed home for Christmas, according to leading retailers assembled for TWICE's annual retail roundtable at CES.
+Las Vegas - Consumers took the old holiday favorite to heart this past month and stayed home for Christmas, according to leading retailers assembled for TWICE's annual retail roundtable, here.

-"I was absolutely floored by the lack of traffic at malls," said Tweeter's president and CEO Jeff Stone, who added that despite tepid consumers, the custom business remained strong.
+'I was absolutely floored by the lack of traffic at malls,' said Tweeter's president & CEO Jeff Stone, who added that despite tepid consumers, the custom business remained strong.

-Bob Lawrence, executive director, AVB/BrandSource, also saw an increase in package sales to the detriment of single unit sales.
-"We lost a lot of single unit DVD sales to supermarkets" and other low-price vendors, Lawrence said.
+Bob Lawrence, executive director, AVB/BrandSource, said, 'We lost a lot of single unit DVD sales to supermarkets' and other low-price vendors.

 Audio was particularly hard hit last year thanks in part to a dearth of excitement in the category, said Dave Workman, president/COO, Ultimate Electronics.

-Amazon.com VP Frank Sadowski noted that "home audio as we know it is dead."
-A combination in the change of consumer listening habits and the preponderance of home-theater-in-a-box systems have decreased consumer interest in high-end home audio.
+Amazon.com VP Frank Sadowski noted that 'home audio as we know it is dead.'
+A combination of the change in consumer listening habits and the preponderance of home-theater-in-a-box systems has decreased consumer interest in high-end home audio.

-E-commerce looked to be a winner in 2002 for both pure play e-tailers like Amazon and click-and-mortar dealers like Best Buy.
-"Our dot-com traffic tripled and we saw a much better [synergy] between our online business and in-store business," said Mike Linton, executive VP, Best Buy.
+'Our dot-com traffic tripled and we saw a much better [synergy] between our online business and in-store business,' said Mike Linton, executive VP, Best Buy.

 As for the year ahead, predictions were hedged.